wearebeautiful/wearebeautiful-tools/docs/import-format.md

 modification
 ------------

 Indicates modifciation of the model.
-Accepted values, an array of one or more of the following:
+One of more of the following may be allowed:

 | Allowable values |
 | --------- |